Restoration Budget of $2.5M

 Phase 1 - $1M (2024-26)

 The existing roof has been removed and replaced.
-Additionally, the exterior sandstone is in need of repair, particularly on the east-facing front side of the home.
+Additionally, the exterior sandstone is currently under repair, with particular emphasis on the east-facing front side of the home.

 Phase 2 - $0.5M (2026)